Grid Hero Questions

 A breaker of the status quo.
 A Grid Hero takes control of where their electricity comes from.
 Most of the electricity you use today is generated remotely and brought into your city through transmission lines and then distributed to your home.

-Simply put, non Grid Heroes use power and then pay for it with limited control and choice where their power is coming from and how much they are paying for it.
+Simply put, non-Grid Heroes use power and then pay for it with limited control and choice where their power is coming from, how it gets to the grid, and how much they are paying for it.

-Grid Heroes take control of where their power is coming from and how much they are paying for it.
+Grid Heroes take control of where their power is coming from, how it gets to the grid, and how much they are paying for it.